Dinobros/.github/README.md

-# .github
+# Dinobros

-🦖 We make AdverGames.
+🦖 We make Advergames.
 We are Bros.
 We are Dinobros.